-The shrine is in the Goka area about 13 kilometers north of the main port of Saigo on the main road that runs through the middle of the island.
+The shrine is in the Goka area of Dogo Island (the largest of the Oki Islands), about 13 kilometers north of the port of Saigo on the main road running through the island.
+Several local bus lines stop here.

 The current building was built at the end of the 18th century in Oki-zukuri style, with a thatched roof.
 Although only used on special occassions, the sumo ring on the grounds is well maintained.

 Every other year on May 3, the shrine fills with people for the Reitaisai Matsuri, one of the three great festivals of the Oki Islands.
 You can witness kagura dancing, lion dancing, and horseback archery known as yabusame.